vacu9708/Study-records/Database/Normalization/readme.md

 ## 2nd normal form (Only essential keys)
 - The table must be in 1NF form
-- In X->Y where X is primary keys, EVERY key of X is essential to distinguish Y<br>
+- In X->Y where X is primary keys, EVERY key of X is essential to distinguish Y

-On table A, [college] is used only to distinguish [accepted]br> Table A is split into these.<br>
+On table A, [college] is used only to distinguish [accepted]<br>
+Table A is split into
 #### Table B:
 Primary key: [ID]<br>
 |[ID]|name|highschool|school_size|